 This page takes a granular look at what is in the water that we provide to you.
 Baton Rouge is fortunate to have water that is pure and clean.
 Many water supplies require extensive treatment to the raw water before it is fit to drink.
 The water we use has been naturally purified and filtered through the earth's rock and sand formations.
-Chlorination of the water in the ratio of 1.4 parts per million assures that our water remains pure and safe to drink.
+Chlorination of the water in the ratio of 1.4 parts per million assures that our water remains safe to drink.
 Click on your water provider to see the annual water quality report.

 Below are PDF documents for our water quality reports: